Where in North Dakota Is Carmen Sandiego?: Modern reviews

 California-based historian Frank Cifaldi described it as "probably the hardest" Carmen Sandiego game because it had clues based on obscure North Dakotan historical trivia, which are sometimes impossible to solve via an Internet search engine, and later described it as "very challenging".
-On positive side, he felt the game was a "big hit, in terms of a fun story to tell".
+On the positive side, he felt the game was a "big hit, in terms of a fun story to tell".
 Kris Kerzman of Inforum deemed it "a fascinating piece of [North Dakota]'s history and video game history", and noted its existence could be puzzling even to fans of the Carmen Sandiego franchise.
 Cool987FM warned its readers of the difficulty in locating original floppy disks of the game.
 The Gamecola podcast described Where in North Dakota... as a "weird old PC game" that could be dug up for family game night.
 Atlas Obscura deemed the title as "little more than a barely remembered oddity" and akin to a "TV pilot that never went to series".

 Aftermath

 North Dakota was the first state to adapt Carmen Sandiego into a state-specific video game.
 According to Education Technology News, the title was "picked up by several states and adapted to their needs".
 Though the game was heavily circulated in North Dakota school classrooms in the 1990s, it has become difficult to find in modern times.
 As North Dakota schools updated their computers, floppy disks became obsolete.
 This, coupled with the small production run, led to the title becoming rare.
 Cifaldi referred to it as "one of the rarest video games ever made", and openly encouraged citizens to unearth their copies of the game.
 A few school versions have survived; two are located at the North Dakota State Library while a copy was acquired by TanRu Nomad for his YouTube review.
 Nansen received an unprotected version from Broderbund after sales died off.
-By 2015 he and a group of students had digitized the game for play on Javascript emulators.
+By 2015 he and a group of students had digitized the game for play on JavaScript emulators.

 Frank Cifaldi is a digital archivist, who became fascinated by the game after being shocked by its existence when browsing Wikipedia entries on Carmen Sandiego titles.
 After conversing with game designer and collector Mike Mika, he discovered that although Mika apparently had every Carmen Sandiego game, he did not have this entry; Mika said its existence was "blowing his mind" since the project sounded like a joke and made no sense.
 Cifaldi also discovered that Where in North Dakota... was the only Carmen Sandiego game not to be represented in the National Museum of Play's Broderbund Software Collection.
 In January 2015, Cifaldi began conversing with Nansen after posting on Twitter requesting information about the game.
 As Nansen was recently retired, he offered to round up all the information on the obscure game and make it available; meanwhile Cifaldi offered to write articles using the material.